kmdlogic/kmd-logic-audit-client/README.md

 ## Using KMD Logic Audit as the destination of audit events

-Contact us in Teams (via Logic Advisors) or via https://console.kmdlogic.io/ for more information.
+Contact us at discover@kmdlogic.io for more information.